The development of Muriwai

 Three or four horses can happily work in the arena at the same time.

-Gateways use two-rail gates, so nothing low that could tangle feet, and crushed limestone to minimise mud and stone bruises.
+Gateways use special three-rail gates, so nothing low that could tangle feet, and crushed limestone to minimise mud and stone bruises.
 The grass is free of summer rye grass staggers, our conclusion after several horses that previously showed they were prone to the condition proved able to graze without problems.

-The Prime Minister of New Zealand and MP for the local electorate of Helensville, opened the facility on 16 October.
-This is him with Clifton Promise
+Mr John Key, the Prime Minister of New Zealand and MP for the local electorate of Helensville, opened the facility on 16 October.
+This is him with Clifton Promise and Jonathan Paget.